canjs/canjs/guides/getting-started-tutorial/application-design.md

 things pretty simple.
 We won’t worry about registration, authentication, or payment processing.

-Let’s walk through the different pages of our application.
+Let’s walk through the different states of our application.

 ## Home

 ![place-my-order.com home page](../can/guides/images/application-design/Home.png)

-The home page includes a header for navigation and a quick summary of the website’s purpose.
-You can see the main purposes of the website: to order from a restaurant and see your order history.
+The Home state includes a header for navigation and a quick summary of the website’s purpose.
+You can see the main purposes of the website:

+ - order from a restaurant
+ - see your order history.

 ## Restaurants

 ![Restaurant locator page](../can/guides/images/application-design/RestaurantLocator.png)

-The restaurants page is the starting point for finding a restaurant from which you want to order.
-Here, you can see that the process starts by selecting a (U.S.) state and city.
+The Restaurants state is the starting point for finding a restaurant from which you want to order.
+Restaurants are displayed by region.
+To show a list of restaurants first select a (U.S.) state and city.

 ### Finding a Restaurant

 ![Restaurant list page](../can/guides/images/application-design/RestaurantList.png)

-After you select a state and city, you’re presented with a list of restaurants from which to order.
-The list includes details about the restaurant, such as its rating and hours, as well as a “Place My Order” button.
+The list of restaurants includes details about each restaurant, such as its rating and hours, as well as a “Place My Order” button.

 ### Restaurant Details

 ![Restaurant details page](../can/guides/images/application-design/RestaurantDetails.png)

-The restaurant details page includes more information about the restaurant and an order button to start the ordering process.
+The restaurant details state displays more information about a selected restaurant and an order button to start the ordering process.

 ### Ordering from a Restaurant

 ![Restaurant order form](../can/guides/images/application-design/RestaurantOrderForm.png)

-The order page has a simple menu and form for collecting the user’s information.
-We ask for their name, address, and phone number.
+The order state has a simple menu and form for collecting the user’s information.
 At the bottom of the page, we show a total amount for the order and a button to place the order.

 ### Order Confirmation

 ![Restaurant order confirmation page](../can/guides/images/application-design/RestaurantOrderConfirmation.png)

-The order confirmation page shows the items the user selected for purchase, a total, as well as their information.
-Note that this page also has a link to restart the ordering process in case the user wants to place another order at the same restaurant.
+The order confirmation state shows the items the user selected, a total, and the personal information they've provided with the order.
+Note that this state also has a link to restart the ordering process, should the user want to place another order at the same restaurant.

 ## Order History

 ![Order history page](../can/guides/images/application-design/OrderHistory.png)

-The order history page has a list of orders with different statuses: new, preparing, in delivery, and delivered.
-This page allows you to mark orders as different statuses as they move through the entire flow.
+The order history state has a list of orders with different statuses: new, preparing, in delivery, and delivered.
+This state allows you to mark orders with different statuses as they move through the workflow.

 - - -